victor-nasc/LIBRAS-Recognition/README.md

 ## :hammer: How we built it
 1. Creation of a Libras static alphabet dataset
-   - see [./dataset](./dataset) folder for more information about the data format
+   - Refer to the [./dataset](./dataset) folder for more information about the data format
-3. Train different models using [scikit-learn](https://scikit-learn.org/stable) and [Keras](https://keras.io/)
+2. Train different models using [scikit-learn](https://scikit-learn.org/stable) and [Keras](https://keras.io/)
-   - see [train.ipynb](train.ipynb) for training results
+   - Check [train.ipynb](train.ipynb) for training results
-4. Build the real-time transcriber
+3. Real-time transcriber
-   1. open your webcam
+   1. Open your webcam
-   2. get hand position using [CVZone](https://github.com/cvzone/cvzone) Hand Tracking Module
+   2. Obtain hand positions using the [CVZone](https://github.com/cvzone/cvzone) Hand Tracking Module
-   3. normalize and reshape hand landmark coordinates
+   3. Normalize and reshape hand landmark coordinates
-   4. predict using some model
+   4. Make predictions using a selected model
-   5. show results
+   5. Display results in an [OpenCV](https://opencv.org/) window

 ## :camera: Usage
+- Hold the same sign for 10 frames to write it

+- Use this sign :hand: for spacebar

 ```bash
 # clone the repository
 git clone https://github.com/victor-nasc/LIBRAS-Recognition.git